karkirowle/phoneme_paper/README.md

 **within-male01.Rmd** Longitudinal (within speaker) analysis for the speaker called Male01

 **fdr-corrections.Rmd** Contains the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) corrections for the hypothesis tests

+### Extracted features

+The extracted features an be found either in the analysis folder or these can be extracted from the original files and textgrids on [Zenodo](https://zenodo.org/record/6401713#.YkW74DyxVFM).